NCAR/cisl-visualization-gallery/README.md

 2. Fill out the template;
 3. Upload the file to `src/content/visualizations`;
 4. Preview the new page locally.
+5. Commit and push your changes to Github.

 This will automatically generate a new page on the website as well as a new card in the gallery on the front page.
 See below for an explanation of each step.